Dick Nourse

-Dick Nourse is a retired Salt Lake City, Utah television news anchor.
+Dick Nourse (March 8, 1940 – May 18, 2023) was an American television news anchor in Salt Lake City, Utah.
 He most recently worked for KSL 5 Television.
 Nourse joined the KSL news team in 1964 as the station's weekend anchor/reporter.
 Six months later, he was named the station's weekday anchor.
 He concluded his 43-year career with his final newscast on November 28, 2007, a record term for a Utah television news anchor.
 Nourse's longevity as an American news anchor comes second to that of the late Hal Fishman, whose career spanned 47 years.

 Nourse began his broadcasting career in Grand Junction, Colorado, at radio stations KDTA and KREX.
 He attended Mesa College in Grand Junction and Brigham Young University in Provo, Utah.
 Nourse moved to Salt Lake City in 1964 and applied at KUTV channel 2 and KCPX channel 4, but neither hired him.
 The next day, he applied across the street at KSL channel 5 and was hired.